2010 FIFA World Cup qualification – CONCACAF first round: Group 2A

-Belize won 4–2 on aggregate and advanced to play Mexico in the Second Round.
+Belize won 4–2 on aggregate and advanced to play Mexico in the second round.

 Group 2B

 3–3 on aggregate.
-Bahamas advanced on the away goals rule to play Jamaica in the Second Round.
+Bahamas advanced on the away goals rule to play Jamaica in the second round.

 Group 2C

-Puerto Rico advanced to play Honduras in the Second Round.
+Puerto Rico advanced to play Honduras in the second round.
 This tie was played as a one leg tie in Puerto Rico, as the Dominican Republic failed to meet FIFA's new stadium standards and was unable to secure a home venue.

 Group 2D

-No matches in this round.
-Saint Vincent and the Grenadines were drawn to play Canada in the Second Round.
+Saint Vincent and the Grenadines received a bye and were drawn to play Canada in the second round.